-- Blacktail Pond area is closed to public use and travel, including angling, until July 1 to protect nesting birds and sensitive vegetation. - Only a State of Montana fishing license is required to fish the Yellowstone River, downstream of Gardiner, Montana.
+- Blacktail Pond area is closed to public use and travel, including angling, until July 1 to protect nesting birds and sensitive vegetation. - Only a State of Montana fishing license is required to fish the Yellowstone River downstream of its confluence with the Gardner River at Gardiner, MT, and only State of Montana Fishing Regulations apply.